Your Business Is What Google Says It Is – So How Can PR and Social Media Influence The Results?

 The social media conversation is happening and you can no longer control what is being said about your business – or by whom.
 In fact, the only thing you can control is how you react and respond to the conversation.

 Think of it like this – in social media terms, there’s actually not too much to distinguish your business from a young job hunter.

 Instead of a CV and list of relevant qualification and experiences, you are pushing your list of products or services.

 Instead of putting them in front of net-savvy recruiters, you are plying your wares to an even more demanding and web-aware consumers.

 In both cases, what you choose to say about yourself will be all but ignored by an audience intent on prising off the lid from your id – and pouring out and poring over the previously hidden contents.

 So let me ask this question of your business: Do you intend to be overlooked and rejected because you’ve blithely ignored the fact that your online profile is no longer your own?

 Thought not.
-If you want to find out more about how you can take back at least some influence, the team at Holyrood Partnership will be happy to help.
+If you want to find out more about how you can take back at least some influence, the team at Holyrood PR will be happy to help.

 Both public relations and a coherent social media strategy can ensure you are involved in the conversation and we can provide help and guidance.

-Firstly though, I hope you’ll Google either Holyrood Partnership or Holyrood PR – and with a bit of luck the page one results will stand up to scrutiny.
+Firstly though, I hope you’ll Google either Holyrood PR or Holyrood PR – and with a bit of luck the page one results will stand up to scrutiny.